Improving business letter and proposal writing skills.

 Use a response tracking method to make sure that you know who responded.

 If you don't measure response, you will have no way to assess effectiveness and no guidance for future improvement.
 Temporary 0800 numbers are inexpensive and national rate numbers cost almost nothing.
-You can set up a unique number for different sales letters.
+You can set up a unique response number or email address for different sales letters or messages.
 If this isn't appropriate, add a unique reference so that you can identify how an enquirer found you.

 Use a fictitious name.
-It makes people feel more confident when they have a person to ask for and the name reveals the subject of the enquiry.
+It makes people feel more confident when they have a person to ask for.
+Then the name asked for reveals the source of the enquiry.

 Special links, unique email addresses, and dedicated landing pages aid tracking and encourage response.